-Our work towards solidarity will be most effective and transformational if done with an intersectional approach that centers the leadership, insights, and experiences of those most adversely affected by the current political climate, and the long history of systemic oppression that has led us to this moment.
+Our work towards solidarity will be most effective and transformational if done with an intersectional approach.
+This centers the leadership, insights, and experiences of those most adversely affected by the current political climate, and the long history of systemic oppression that has led us to this moment.
 Engaging in sanctuary organizing and other forms of solidarity invites us to continually ground our efforts in a commitment to anti-oppression learning, practice, and partnership and to carefully discern what actions we have the capacity and commitment to fully undertake and sustain.
+Whether or not your congregation decides to become a Sanctuary, there are many other ways to mobilize and be engaged!
+Here are some approaches you may want to consider: